stratiteq/training.knockout/Material.markdown

   propArray: ko.observableArray()
 }
 ```
+####View
+Connects the Viewmodel to the view through loose binding.
+Knockout uses the data-bind html attribute to achieve this.
 ###Knockout functionality
 #### observable
 variable/property that contains a single value, be it an object, simple type or function, and informs any listener when it changes.
 Only informs when it changes itself, not when its property changes, unless they're observable to.